pbek/qownnotes-docs/docs/content/scripting/index.md

     }
     ```

-QOwnNotes scripts are basically **JavaScript** embedded in QML files.
 You can place those QML files anywhere you like and **add use them in QOwnNotes**
 by adding them in the **Scripting settings**.